 1565 Tulane Ave.

 This list wouldn’t be complete without including Pho Tau Bay.
 In the last couple of years, Pho Tau Bay moved locations from their longtime spot on the West Bank to the Central Business District.
 Visit and you’ll see why Anthony Bourdain came here.
 The broth (which is the ingredient that can make or break a pho) is rich and full of flavor.
 And the nice thing about pho is that you can get a bowl that matches your dietary preferences.
-But heads up – get there before 11 a.m. or after 1:30 p.m., because there’s a long wait otherwise.
+But heads up – get there before 11 a.m. or after 1:30 p.m., because otherwise you’ll be waiting a long time.

 4077 Tulane Ave.